Nvidia GeForce RTX 4090 review: Fantastically, futuristically fast

 Nvidia

 These AI frames are fully generated by the tensor cores, using the above inputs to inform the output.
-Digital Foundry performed an early frame by frame analysis on DLSS 3 and found some visual inconsistencies in those alternating AI frames, but with the screaming frame rates DLSS 3 Frame Generation provides, I didn’t see any abnormalities in action while tooling around in Cyberpunk 2077 and Microsoft Flight Simulator.
-You really need to hunt and pixel peep to see any weirdness, though due to the way DLSS Frame Generation works, the effect could be more pronounced in fast-paced games with lots of camera motion.
+Digital Foundry performed an early frame-by-frame analysis on DLSS 3 and found some visual inconsistencies in those alternating AI frames, but with the screaming frame rates DLSS 3 Frame Generation provides, I didn’t see any abnormalities in action while tooling around in Cyberpunk 2077 and Microsoft Flight Simulator.
+You really need to hunt and pixel peep to see any weirdness.
+That said, due to the way DLSS Frame Generation works, the effect could be more pronounced in fast-paced games with lots of camera motion.

 Dropping AI frames between rendered frames accomplishes two things.
 First, it sends frame rates screaming, as you see in our benchmarks below.
 But since those AI frames are generated completely on the tensor cores, without any input from the rest of your PC needed, it can also supercharge performance even in CPU-bound games, which normally stall out because your CPU can’t keep up.
 Flight Simulator is notoriously CPU-bound, but activating DLSS 3 Frame Generation instantly doubled our frame rates.

-Note: Editor’s note: This article originally published on October 11, but was updated October 12 to include links to our roundup of RTX 4090 models when the GPU hit the streets.